 Often time is the most valuable commodity.
 Across the business landscape, agility is becoming more important than rigid standardisation, and the basis of effective strategy is shifting from consistency to adaptability.
 Recognizing constant change, many organisations are adopting agile ways of working—pioneered by the tech industry—to set priorities, allocate resources, empower teams to make decisions quickly and adapt to the changing needs.

 The goal is to achieve what we call fast execution.
-At its core, fast execution is about minimizing hierarchy, bureaucracy and unleashing the creativity and judgment of the people closest to the work or project and collaborating more effectively.
+At its core, fast execution is about minimising hierarchy, bureaucracy and unleashing the creativity and judgment of the people closest to the work or project and collaborating more effectively together.
 The goal is to use increased autonomy in the team to create an environment where people with differing levels of capability come together to deliver outstanding performance every day—and where learning happens continuously and transparently together.

 In a recent FEFO Consulting webinar the level of collaboration to track strategic performance was reported being extremely low.